[Opinion] Could north Cyprus unilaterally join euro to escape Turkey's lira?

 But unless the switch to the euro is done with the technical and logistical support of the EU, it could present itself as a major logistical and financial challenge, in terms of sourcing sufficient amount and value of euro banknotes and coins.

-The EU and its institutions should lend support to north Cyprus under such a scenario as the adoption of the euro in the remaining part of the island could provide a much needed stimulus for institutional and fiscal reforms to bring the north closer to the acquis communautaire and the Maastricht criteria, as well as the resolution of the decades-old dispute on the Island.
+The EU and its institutions should lend support to north Cyprus under such a scenario as the adoption of the euro in the remaining part of the island could provide a much needed stimulus for institutional and fiscal reforms to bring the north closer to the acquis communautaire and the Maastricht criteria, as well as to the resolution of the decades-old dispute on the Island.

 Author bio